Open-Scholarship-Strategy/site/index.md

 [Steiner, Tobias (2018, February).
 Open Educational Practice (OEP): collection of scenarios.
 Zenodo](https://zenodo.org/record/1183805).
 (CC0)

-### Group Level (e.g., labs, departments)
+### Group Level (e.g., labs, departments) (note that some of these are duplicated from the individual level)

+#### Sharing

+* Adopt best practices for Open Scholarship, including shared data as a research output, addressing publication bias, and "questionable research practices" with bias-reducing workflows.
+  * Highlight best practice showcases in order to demonstrate what is actually possible with Open Scholarship, and what the wider advantages can be.

+* Adopt a broad-scale approach to the variety of open scholarly research and education practices.
+See the [FOSTER Open Science taxonomy](https://www.fosteropenscience.eu/resources) for guidance.
+ * Most importantly, begin with [making your own work available open access](https://cyber.harvard.edu/hoap/How_to_make_your_own_work_open_access), which can almost always be done in some way at [no cost](https://figshare.com/collections/How_to_make_your_work_100_Open_Access_for_free_and_legally_multi-lingual_/3943972).

+* Adopt the use of open source and/or free software for the conduct of research and analysis so that the computational processing can be audited by the community, and so that the tools used are available to everyone to increase productivity and collaboration.

+#### Search

+* Search for existing data from other labs and individuals you can reuse instead of creating your own duplicate data.

+* Consider using and supporting more open search engines, such as [Open Knowledge Maps](https://openknowledgemaps.org/), instead of proprietary services.

+* Use RSS readers such as [Feedly](https://feedly.com/) to easily aggregate news and research updates from a number of sources.

+#### Writing

+* Answer relevant questions and join in discussions on public websites, e.g. [Ask Open Science](https://ask-open-science.org/), [Stack Overflow](https://stackoverflow.com/), the [Open Science subrredit](https://www.reddit.com/r/Open_Science/) and [Twitter](https://twitter.com).
+  * Consider having group/lab profiles where needed on these platforms.

+* Commit to using openly collaborative writing tools such as [Overleaf](https://www.overleaf.com/) and [Google Docs](https://docs.google.com/document/u/0/).

+#### Publication

+* Refuse to engage with publishers who have restrictive preprint, Open Access, and copyright policies, or are otherwise antagonstic to progressive open scholarship practices and policies.

+* Commit to sharing [preprints](http://asapbio.org/preprint-info) for the open and rapid dissemination of your work.

+* Make sure that all supporting code, data, and other relevant information are available alongside any papers published.

+#### Outreach

 * Locate Open Scholarship hotspots (i.e., venues or groups for regular exchange and discussion about community building) and find a way to link them together to help community cohesion and expansion.

  * If a local Open Scholarship hotspot does not yet exist, establish it (e.g., using the [Meetup](https://www.meetup.com/) platform).

  * Use these national/international/regional communities to support lower-level learning and knowledge sharing of Open Scholarship practices, especially in varying cultural settings.

 * Start discussions towards an implicit or explicit (shared) open science pledge or code of conduct for your department, lab, or research group.
 This can be based on existing ones, such as the [Contributor Covenant](https://www.contributor-covenant.org/de/version/1/4/code-of-conduct).

-* Establish rights experts who might help with questions regarding copyright issues and the effective use of Creative Commons licenses.
+* Establish rights experts who might help with questions regarding copyright issues and the effective use of [Creative Commons](https://creativecommons.org/) licenses.

-* Highlight best practice showcases in order to demonstrate what is actually possible with Open Scholarship, and what the wider advantages can be.
+* Advocate to decision makers at scholarly journals, publishers, funders, and higher education and research institutions to recognize and reward a variety of Open Scholarship activities, particularly regarding research evaluation and open education policies.

+* Initiate debates on meaningful standards and practices at a disciplinary level for publishing data (e.g., the [FAIR principles](https://www.go-fair.org/fair-principles/)).

+* Improve engagement between faculty advisory boards, researchers, students and librarians regarding Open Scholarship practices (see Fig. 1 and 2) and principles.

+#### Assessment

 * Engage communication departments and research assessment officials.
 Organize sessions to tell them about open science and scholarship, and be sensitive to the fact that it may imply they change their entire view of what is important in science and what their role could be.

-* Adopt best practices for Open Scholarship, including shared data as a research output, addressing publication bias, and "questionable research practices" with bias-reducing workflows.

-* Advocate to decision makers at scholarly journals, publishers, funders, and higher education and research institutions to recognize and reward a variety of Open Scholarship activities, particularly regarding research evaluation and open education policies.

 * Start discussions with University Ranking Providers (e.g., QS, Times Higher Education) to include an openness element to their indicators.

-* Initiate debates on meaningful standards and practices at a disciplinary level for publishing data (e.g., the [FAIR principles](https://www.go-fair.org/fair-principles/)).

-* Improve engagement between faculty advisory boards, researchers, students and librarians regarding Open Scholarship practices (see Fig. 1 and 2) and principles.

-* Refuse to engage with publishers who have restrictive preprint, Open Access, and copyright policies.

 ### Institute Level (including research and funding bodies, and professional societies)

-* Research libraries should collect information about how the sector as a whole interacts with the research literature.
-Such information could be used to help with publisher negotiations, break up big deal contracts, and cancel subscriptions by providing evidence into the cross-sectorial value of services, and includes:

-  * Which venues researchers are publishing in;

-  * Who is doing the editorial and peer review work;

-  * How much is being spent on serial subscriptions;

-  * How much is being spent on Article Processing Charges (APCs) and Book Processing Charges (BPCs) for Open Access; and

-  * Which articles are being downloaded and cited.
+#### Sharing

+* Explore substituting proprietary software with open source alternatives.

+* Require researchers to work with open standards and file formats (either exclusively or in addition to proprietary standards and file formats).

+#### Publication

 * Map and coordinate when current subscription and big deal licenses will run out across research institutes, and let it happen.
 Where cancellations or terminations occur, ensure that there is adequate post-subscription access and support using existing sustainable and legal mechanisms (e.g., Inter-Library Loan).
-Explore routes for reinvesting money saved for library budgets.
+  * Explore routes for reinvesting money saved for library budgets.

 * Purchase back any legacy documents and incorporate them into the scholarly body of work.
 Also improve the open sharing and archiving of legacy articles on which copyright has expired.

 * Help to inform researchers more about the [Author Alliance termination of transfer](https://www.authorsalliance.org/resources/termination-of-transfer/) tool to help them retain their rights as authors.
-In that context, consider making use of the [Termination of Transfer Tool](https://rightsback.org/).
+  * In that context, consider making use of the [Termination of Transfer Tool](https://rightsback.org/).

 * Research funders can define the limits of what is an acceptable standard of publication.
 They therefore have the power to mandate publication in journals with a cap on APCs and BPCs, or in OA-only venues (with specific licenses), or in those with short or zero-length embargoes on self-archiving (e.g., Emerald, The Royal Society).

 * Refuse to engage with publishers that [double dip](http://www.rluk.ac.uk/about-us/blog/the-costs-of-double-dipping/) on payments, and demand transparency and data in cases where there is a suspicion that this is occurring (for an overview, see e.g. [Buranyi, 2017](https://www.theguardian.com/science/2017/jun/27/profitable-business-scientific-publishing-bad-for-science)).

 * Refuse to engage with publishers in which there is no transparency around pricing for either subscriptions or Open Access.
 This includes with publishers who insist on using non-disclosure agreements as part of licensing contract terms.
   * Engage publishers on being more transparent about the financial aspects of their publishing workflows, similar to those such as [Ubiquity Press](https://www.ubiquitypress.com/site/publish/).

+  * Refuse to engage with publishers who have restrictive preprint, Open Access, or copyright policies.

 * Insist that publishers make all bibliographic records, usage metrics, and citation data freely available and accessible in both a human- and machine-readable format.

 * Develop rights retention policies for scholarly research at research institutes that currently lack them.

-* Adopt the [CASRAI CRediT](http://docs.casrai.org/CRediT) (Contributor Rules Taxonomy) guidelines to help identify paper author contributions more clearly, and additonally identify the contributions of authors of other products (data, software, etc.) as clearly as possible.
+* Adopt the [CASRAI CRediT](http://docs.casrai.org/CRediT) (Contributor Rules Taxonomy) guidelines to help identify paper author contributions more clearly, and additionally identify the contributions of authors of other products (data, software, etc.) as clearly as possible.

-* Refuse to engage with publishers who have restrictive preprint, Open Access, and copyright policies.

 * Encourage further adoption by publishers of the [Initiative for Open Citations](https://i4oc.org/) (I4OC) in conjunction with the wider uptake of open standards.

 * For research institutes that currently lack them, either launch and maintain an Open Access repository or find an existing resource to use, and adopt an [Open Access policy](https://cyber.harvard.edu/hoap/Good_practices_for_university_open-access_policies).
 Make these easily discoverable and accessible on the institutional website, and any relevant indexing services.

-   * Examples of Open Access policies can be found e.g. via the [ROARMAP](https://roarmap.eprints.org/cgi/search/advanced)
+  * Examples of Open Access policies can be found e.g. via the [ROARMAP](https://roarmap.eprints.org/cgi/search/advanced).

   * Examples of Open Education / OER policies are listed in e.g. the [Creative Commons OER policy registry](https://wiki.creativecommons.org/wiki/OER_Policy_Registry), or the European Union's [Policy approaches to Open Education, 2017](https://doi.org/10.2760/283135).

+#### Outreach

+* Research libraries should collect information about how the sector as a whole interacts with the research literature.
+Such information could be used to help with publisher negotiations, break up big deal contracts, and cancel subscriptions by providing evidence into the cross-sectorial value of services, and includes:

+ * Which venues researchers are publishing in;

+ * Who is doing the editorial and peer review work;

+ * How much is being spent on serial subscriptions;

+ * How much is being spent on Article Processing Charges (APCs) and Book Processing Charges (BPCs) for Open Access; and

+ * Which articles are being downloaded and cited.

 * Promote and compensate time and effort spent on training and advocacy for the various aspects of Open Scholarship, including Open Source, Open Access, and Open Education.

 * Enable and foster local support structures such as openlabs and open publication and research learning, guidance and advice offers.

+#### Assessment

 * Engage with research communities to develop and advertise quantifiable incentives for sharing preprints, open data, reproducible analyses, and OA in hiring, promotion, and tenure decisions.
-Define new ways of describing these wider contributions to scientific communities.
+  * Define new ways of describing these wider contributions to scientific communities.

-  * Explore the Dutch paradigm of [researchers' portfolios](https://openworking.wordpress.com/2018/06/24/changing-the-academic-reward-system-the-umc-utrecht-perspective/).

 * Encourage and adopt the principles for fairer research assessment outlined in DORA.
 Make sure that those in charge of research assessment, including hiring, tenure, and grant-awarding committees adhere to these.

-* Explore substituting proprietary software with open source alternatives.

-* Require researchers to work with open standards and file formats (either exclusively or in addition to proprietary standards and file formats).
+ * Explore the Dutch paradigm of [researchers' portfolios](https://openworking.wordpress.com/2018/06/24/changing-the-academic-reward-system-the-umc-utrecht-perspective/).

 ### National Level (or higher)

+#### Sharing

+#### Search

+#### Writing

+#### Publication

+#### Outreach

+#### Assessment

 * Create new or support/contact existing international library consortia/collaborations (e.g., the [International Coalition of Library Consortia](http://icolc.net/)) to co-operate on infrastructure developments (e.g., [LIBER](https://libereurope.eu/), [EIFL](http://www.eifl.net/), [ARL](http://www.arl.org/), and [SPARC](https://sparcopen.org/)).

 * Sign on to the Global Sustainability Coalition for Open Science Services [(SCOSS)](http://scoss.org/), and investigate coalitions with the [Open Research Funders Group](http://www.orfg.org).

    * Consortia like the German [Projekt DEAL](https://www.projekt-deal.de/) could provide examples of how to take the first step towards this at a national level.
 Gaining support from SPARC for any such developments would also be useful.

    * Particularly for the European area and with a focus on the long tail of science, [OpenAIRE](https://www.openaire.eu/) could provide interoperability resolutions to institutional repositories and enhance their outputs visibility.

    * Consider the ramifications of [Plan S](https://www.coalition-s.org/about/), which aims for full and immediate Open Access to publications from publicly funded research, for your national and local context, and see what can be done to [implement Plan S](https://www.coalition-s.org/wp-content/uploads/271118_cOAlitionS_Guidance.pdf) for your context.
 Further reading: [Kramer & Bosman, 2018](https://101innovations.wordpress.com/2018/11/30/nine-routes-towards-plan-s-compliance/)

 * Build on faculty and funder support for Open Access and related quality assurance initiatives (e.g., peer review) that are decoupled from journals.
 Agree on, and develop, a governance structure for a world-wide scholarly infrastructure (e.g., [W3C](https://www.w3.org/)).